B2B Intent Signals: The 2026 Guide

 Direct answer

-Buyer intent signals are observable behaviors that indicate a company or person is likely to buy soon — a decision-maker changing jobs, a team hiring aggressively, someone engaging publicly with content about a problem, or a buyer researching competitors.
-Sales teams use these signals to decide who to contact first and what to say, replacing spray-and-pray outreach with timing-based outreach.
+B2B intent signals are observable behaviors that indicate a company or person is likely to buy soon — a decision-maker changing jobs, a team hiring aggressively, someone engaging publicly with content about a problem, or a buyer researching competitors.
+Sales teams use buyer intent signals to decide who to contact first and what to say, replacing spray-and-pray outreach with timing-based outreach.
 Acting on a fresh signal routinely produces 3–5× the reply rate of cold lists, because you’re reaching people while the problem is on their desk.

 The taxonomy